Last updated on the 23/06/2020 at 15:03

 What financial support is available for students?

 The Scottish Government has launched Student Information Scotland, a dedicated website with advice for students.
 For questions about funding in Scotland, visit our SAAS FAQ.
+You can also find out more by checking our page on how to look after your finances during the coronavirus pandemic.

 For more specific and up-to-date advice, it's recommended that you regularly check with